nithin-sai-k/import-export-for-nsx/README.md

 <!-- /TOC -->
 ## 1.2.
 Overview

-The Import/Export for NSX tool enables customers to export an on-prem or VMware Cloud on AWS NSX-T configuration.
+The Import/Export for NSX tool enables customers to export an on-prem or VMware Cloud on AWS NSX configuration to a zipfile.
+You can use this zipped export as an input for [Amazon Q Developer: Transform for VMware](https://aws.amazon.com/blogs/migration-and-modernization/getting-started-with-amazon-q-developer-transform-for-vmware/), which will automatically convert NSX to AWS native networking constructs.

 ## 1.3.
 Getting Started